stormsync/transformer/README.md

 5. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the LICENSE file for more details.

 ---